Am I Fertile Enough to Get Pregnant?

 Trying to conceive?
 Understanding fertile windows, fertility risk factors, and when to seek medical guidance will help you feel confident during the preconception journey.

 You’ve decided to try and get pregnant and if you’re lucky, romantic, spontaneous sex may result in a pregnancy (if all the stars align!).
 But for the majority of people, trying to conceive takes a lot more planning and a few calculations.
 It can feel like you’re doing a home science project on your body.
 If you don’t succeed, you’re left wondering if you’ve done something wrong or if there’s something wrong with your body.
 We’re here to help cover some basics and give you a few tools to make the process easier.

 Before you started trying to get pregnant, you probably just thought of your cycle as your period once a month-ish.
 In actuality, your body is doing a lot more than just shedding your uterine lining.
 About two weeks before your period, you ovulate—your ovaries release an egg, and it travels down your fallopian tubes, where it hangs out, waiting to be fertilized.
 If you’re trying to get pregnant, you’ll want to have sex right before and during ovulation.
 This is a six day period that ends on ovulation and is called your fertile window, the time when you’re most likely to conceive.

 If you're trying to get pregnant, it's helpful to figure out exactly when your fertile window is during your cycle.
-We made a helpful ovulation tracker that you can use to stay on top of your cycle, decode your body’s signals, and pinpoint when you’re most fertile.
+We made a helpful ovulation tracker and ovulation calculator that you can use to stay on top of your cycle, decode your body’s signals, and pinpoint when you’re most fertile.